 And in any case, lima beans are delicious, though difficult to get fresh.
 Grow them instead.
 Up a lattice work of sticks they are really very easy to plant, and take up little space.
-Plus, legumes put nitrogen into the soil for your next vegetable crop.
+Plus, bacteria on the roots of legumes capture nitrogen from the atmosphere for your next vegetable crop.

-A bean soup recipe would use butter beans, which are dried
+A soup recipe would use butter beans, which are dried

 limas.
-Fresh and green straight from the garden is my number one choice.
+Fresh and green, straight from the garden is my first choice.

 One caution is that growing lima beans is all about slow food.
-It needs a long season, they take time to reap, and to pod.
+They need a long season, and take time to reap and pod.
 The only thing that's quick is cooking them.

 You'll need to build a trellis before growing lima beans.
 The bush type are much less prolific and picking them will break your back.

-I'm not a great believer in bush beans in general, though they do have their advantages; particularly that they bear much sooner, but less prolifically, and all that bending to reap them will keep your chiropractor in business if you're not careful.
+I'm not a great believer in bush beans in general, though they do have their advantages; particularly that they bear much sooner, but less prolifically.
+All that bending to reap them will keep your chiropractor in business if you are not careful.

-Every gardener, in fact everybody, full stop, should be doing some lower back exercises in any case.
-They take less than two minutes; done faithfully every morning before you get out of bed they'll save you a heap of pain; cash in your pocket too.
+In fact everybody including gardeners should be doing some lower back exercises in any case.
+They take less than two minutes.
+Done faithfully every morning before you get out of bed they'll save you a heap of pain; cash in your pocket too.
 I do them myself.

-So, pole lima beans need something to grow on.
-I've built a trelliswork of bamboo canes, about three metres long, but a conventional fence would work nearly as well; it's just not quite high enough really.
+So pole lima beans need something to grow on.
+I've built a trellis of bamboo canes, about three metres long, but a conventional fence would work nearly as well; it is just not quite high enough really.

 Press the bamboo canes, or any such support for your lima bean plants, at least eighteen inches into the soft soil in the trenches, about a metre apart; it's not critical.